COLLEGE OF ENGINEERING & SCIENCE

 An absorption column is used to separate out components of a rising gas with the use of a falling liquid to adsorb or react with a component(s) of the gas.
 In our absorption tower, the gas goes in at the bottom of the tower.
 It, along with any impurities it contains, begins to flow to the top.
 As it moves toward the top, the liquid is sprayed into the tower wetting the packing material.
 The wet surfaces and droplets catch impurities in the gas and carry them to the bottom of the tower for collection.
 Students experimentally determine the concentration of the transferred solute in this liquid and compare this data to predictions based on mass transfer theoretical value and also to the solubility limit.

 The double effect evaporator separates the feed stream into distilled and concentrated streams.
 The generated steam is used to further concentrate the liquid stream.
 The reuse of the steam gives the cost savings value to this technology.
 Students run the system batch and continuous modes.
 Students will perform mass and energy balances for the system based on the data they obtain.
-The students also develop a theoretical model of the system to compare the actual data to.
+The students also develop a theoretical model of the system to compare to the actual data.

 A heat exchanger is a device typically used to transfer heat (energy) between two fluids.
 These fluids are usually separated by a solid wall to prevent mixing.
-There are three large heat exchangers on the lab wall; two are double pipe exchangers (each of different length) and one is a shell and tube.
+There are three large heat exchangers on the lab wall; two are double-pipe exchangers (each of a different length) and one is a shell and tube.
 Steam heats the oil in the system then water cools the oil.
 The students perform energy balances to determine the heat transfer coefficients and the surface area based on the data they obtain.
 They use this data to determine if either of the double pipe heat exchangers have fins on the inner pipe.

 The tubular reactor is used to react ethyl acetate with sodium hydroxide producing ethanol and sodium acetate.
 The feed materials flow into the tubular reactor where the solution is maintained at a constant temperature.
 Conversion is measured by an in-line conductivity meter.
 An optional Continuously Stirred Reactor is also available.
 The students determine the effect of dissimilar reagent flow rates and the effect of temperature on the reaction kinetics.